anushree2015/CMS/README.md

 # CMS
 Software change and defect data collection
-Run the following command in the terminal to run the project java -jar CMS.jar
+Download CMS.jar and run the following command in the terminal to run the project java -jar CMS.jar